borisdev/resume/resume.md

   with a spirit of continuous improvement and consensus.
 I asked them to debate the subject-matter expert and I over Slack when they disagreed with us.

-I built relationships across the organization.
+I built relationships across the conglomerate.

 - To teach me, I connected with experts spread across three sisters companies.
-  This group included a principle data scientist, two product subject-matter experts, one of which was a founder and VP, two DevOp experts, and one human annotation expert.
+  This group included a principle data scientist, two product subject-matter experts, one of which was a founder and VP, one DevOp engineer, one MLOps engineer, and one human annotation expert.
+- After achieving a consensus that the biggest potential factor to bad performance that had been unexplored to date was "garbage in, garbage out", I acted decisively to pause the human annotation process and change the focus from neural network R&D and labeling quantity to assessing labeling quality.
 - To seek clarity, I asked the company president to convene a team meeting in the style of the Amazon 6-pager.
 The team spent the first fifteen minutes reading my high-level design document explaining that the performance blocker was not training data quantity, but quality, as well as other clarifications.
 - I assigned Jira issues to engineers.
 - After one engineer who had been helping me left to another job, I stepped in to refactor the inference server (AWS Sagemaker) with new post-processing, decoupling, thresholds and preprocessing noise filters.
 - I asked for weekly 1:1 meetings with the new VP of Engineering.
 Over a weekend I built a demo server for him to show the company President and VP of Product that a launch was imminent, opposing other opinions with evidence.

 ### Backend developer at Sight Machine, 2018 - 2021

 The Sight Machine product is a dashboard tool for process engineers at manufacturing plants to keep track of performance.

-- I built relationships across silos (customer success, devops, data engineers, and product engineers) in order to bring the company's biggest public facing feature at the moment, [Recipes](https://sightmachine.com/blog/manufacturing-dynamic-recipes/) from its embryonic start as a spreadsheet to general release.
-Using high-level design papers, I gave non-technical explanations to the product and customer support teams, allowing them to get accurate feedback on product design decisions.
-I started a new process for giving demos to customers.
+I built relationships across silos (customer success, devops, data engineers, and product engineers).

+- In order to bring the company's biggest public facing feature at the moment, [Recipes](https://sightmachine.com/blog/manufacturing-dynamic-recipes/) from its embryonic start as a spreadsheet to general release, I shared high-level design papers and gave non-technical explanations to the product and customer support teams.
+This allowed them to get accurate feedback on product technical design decisions.
+- I started a new process to ensure quality sales demos.
+Twenty-four hours beforehand, the demo environment has the scaled up workers, the best front-end branch, the best back-end branch, and a thumbs-up from the product manager.

+I helped increase the engineering team's productivity.

+- The director of engineering and I started a new process where the engineers were give the autonomy to write their own Jira issues.
-- My technical contributions included starting the company's first distributed tracing using Lightstep and simplifying our development environment.
+- In order to start the company's first distributed tracing using Lightstep, I oversaw the integration of my instrumentation work with the required DevOps work.
+- I helped front-end engineers by simplifying their development environment through containerisation.
 - I mentored junior engineers.

 ### Data and product engineer tech lead at HiQ Labs, 2015 - 2018